scrapjs/gain/readme.md

 _Audio-gain_ is a transform stream to change the volume of audio data.
-It includes stream class itself, an `<audio-gain>` custom element to use in the browser, and a `gain` command to use in the terminal.
+It includes `audio-gain` module with class itself, an `<audio-gain>` custom element to use in a browser, and a `gain` command to use in a terminal.

 ## Usage